mendix/docs/content/en/docs/refguide/modeling/menus/view-menu/project-explorer/import-and-export/_index.md

 ---
-title: "Importing and Exporting Apps, Modules, Widgets, and Module Documents"
+title: "Importing and Exporting Apps, Modules, Widgets, and Documents"
 url: /refguide/import-and-export/
 parent: "project-explorer"
-weight: 2
+weight: 40
 tags: ["mpk", "import", "export", "document", "module", "widget", "app package"]
 ---

 ## 1 Introduction

-In Mendix, you can save time by importing modules others have created and by exporting new modules for others to use.
+In Mendix, you can import various elements others have created (apps, solutions, modules, etc.) and export elements for others to use.
 The Marketplace provides this functionality on a macro level.
 You can also use built-in import and export functions to share content between your own apps, import unofficial modules, and share entire apps.

 There are *.mpk* packages that can contain apps, modules, or widgets; *.mxmodule* packages with add-ons and *.mxsolution* packages solutions.